COVID-19: Why is China's vaccination rate so low? | DW | 13.04.2021

 According to China's state-run Xinhua news agency, major vaccine manufacturers in the country have all increased their manufacturing capacity.

 Gao Fu said China aims to vaccinate 70-80% of its citizens between the end of this year and the middle of next year.
-But before that happens, however, some experts say it is more important for countries to vaccinate most of their population with the most effective vaccines before opening up their borders.
+But experts that won't matter unless countries vaccinate the majority of their population with the most effective vaccines before opening up their borders .

 "Otherwise, once the border is open, it's like opening up a can of worms, people coming from the outside start to infect citizens and they have to start all over again," said Wang.